 Voya and MassMutual are similar to Fidelity: they can be good places for retirement money, but you have to be careful.
 Each of the plans they sell employers has a mix of good funds and bad funds.
 Bad funds have the best marketing budgets and the highest expense ratios.
 Bad funds pay their bills.
 Good funds have boring names and the low expense ratio is hidden deep in the material.
 With some expert advice you can leave your money there if you want, but expect them to call to try to upsell you services.

 T. Rowe Price had its day in the ’90s.
 They have expensive mutual funds without any particular good story to back them up.
-They’ve been great on the phone to my elderly clients, though, so someone who has them might choose to keep them, but no one would be likely to move there at this point.
+They’ve been great on the phone to my elderly people, though, so someone who has them might choose to keep them, but no one would be likely to move there at this point.

 TD Ameritrade is a really good option right now.
 See my “Why move to my Custodian” article for more information on that.